-Huntingdale Primary School has a proud history of community participation and support, which generates a strong sense of community pride.
+Huntingdale Primary School has a proud history of community participation and support, which generates a strong sense of community pride and a strong community focus and feel.
 The school community embrace and value the international mindedness of the school participating in a wide range of events.